 - Complain without fear and have your complaints reviewed.

-Privacy and access to medical information as described in Novant Health’s Notice of Privacy Practices.
+Privacy and access to medical information as described in Novant Health’s Privacy Statement.

 Affordability – You have the right to: